rohithegde/rohithegde.github.com/_posts/2023-01-24-what-makes-you-expendible-in-tech-industry.md

 Layoffs in the past year or so have become rampant with most big organisations joining the trend.
 People from diverse bands have faced the axe - from freshers to highly experienced individuals.

 Our office time forms a significant chunk of our lives.
 Its understandable that calls for empathy are being made in social media by those who have been laid off.
-We often forgot that the employer-employee relationship is a symbiotic one.
+We often forget that the employer-employee relationship is a symbiotic one.
 Each one helps the other to achieve goals.
 Any one side can end this professional relationship.

 My earlier post on ["5 career tips for a software engineer"]({{ site.url }}/2021/05/09/5-career-tips-for-software-engineer) focuses on **what you can do** to be a successful software engineer in the industry. **This post focuses on external factors which you do not control**.
 Like driving on roads, you can recognise the patterns and do a better job navigating them.